-Make sure that the rental application reveals plenty of information regarding a tenant’s smoking habits, any past incidents of refusal to pay rent, and any eviction record or bankruptcy incidents.
+Make sure that the rental application reveals plenty of information.
+This is regarding a tenant’s smoking habits, any refusal to pay rent, and eviction record or bankruptcy incidents.

 This is where you’ll find out if the prospect has sufficient income to meet at least three times the rental rate.
 You can then decide if the prospect will pass to the next stage.
-If a tenant’s income isn’t sufficient, you can also ask them for a co-signer who will be responsible for paying the rent if the tenant misses payments.
+If a tenant’s income isn’t sufficient, then a co-signer who will be needed.
+The co-signer will be responsible for paying the rent if the tenant misses payments.

 If the income level is adequate, proceed to checking the prospect’s credit and background.
 You can also start contacting references to verify the information in the rental application is accurate.

 Verification is crucial to find out if the prospect was transparent with the information provided in the application.
 You also need to reach out to references to ascertain the truth.

 Some prospects may embellish their income or work histories to be accepted as renters.
 Some may even deliberately submit fake documents.